Archive for the ‘Rafting’ Category

 Carl

-Cataraft flip in Mundaca, Futaleufu River, Chile.
+Cataraft flip in Mundaca, Futaleufu River, Chile

 A cataraft flips over in the massive Class IV rapid, Mundaca, on the Futaleufu River, Patagonia, Chile.